mozhgans/mozhgans.github.io/_pages/cv.md

 * Fall 2017: Research Assistant
   * Noavar Research Company
-  * Duties included: improving measurements for the service identification, and service oriented architecture.
+  * Duties included: improving measurements for the service identification, and service-oriented architecture.

 * Fall 2018: Research Assistant
-  * Dalhousie university, Canada
+  * Dalhousie University, Canada
   * My research is in the field of Machine learning, Algorithms, NLP, and Data Mining on Wikisim project, using Deep ML algorithms for problems of Word Sense Disambiguation and Wikification.
-We perform message-passing of Network Coding through a graph neural network representation of Knowledge Base, using different embeddings and Large Language Models.
+We perform message-passing of Network Coding through a graph neural network representation of the Knowledge Base, using different embeddings and Large Language Models.
   * Supervisor: Evangelos Milios, and Norbert Zeh